-Found 180 - 190 results of 194 programs matching keyword "scientific processes.science research"
+Found 180 - 190 results of 196 programs matching keyword "scientific processes.science research"

+The first-ever live event inside the NASA clean room, where space hardware is being prepared for the Hubble Space Telescope.
+We'll get dressed in "bunny suits" to explore the room and show you the activities of engineers and scientists getting ready for the next Hubble servicing mission in November.
+Hubble's pictures have changed our understanding of the galaxy.
+Here we meet scientists who show us how their images have led to new discoveries, then check in on our own imaging project and track its progress.
 How much time does an astronomer need to get that great picture?
 We'll talk with scientists about how they determine their experiments, and learn what it takes to make their case for a few minutes of the telescope's time.
 Dr. Paul Doherty scours the globe for the world's greatest science demonstrations.
 Here he partners with Dr. Yoji Takikawa of the International Christian School in Tokyo.
 Dr. Takikawa creates at least one new activity every month and has published over 25 books of science activities.
 Watch this webcast, follow the links to the 'recipes,' then try it yourself!
 In these archived webcasts from inside the American Association for the Advancement of Science (AAAS) exhibition hall, watch as Exploratorium senior scientist Tom Humphrey challenges some of the top scientists in the world to explain the phenomena behind selected exhibits from the museum floor.
 In this webcast: the String Squirter exhibit, as explained by a guest physicist Leon Lederman.
 In these archived webcasts from inside the American Association for the Advancement of Science (AAAS) exhibition hall, watch as Exploratorium senior scientist Tom Humphrey challenges some of the top scientists in the world to explain the phenomena behind selected exhibits from the museum floor.
 In this webcast: the String Squirter exhibit

 as explained by physicist and Nobel laureate Leon Lederman What does it mean to find the Higgs Boson at CERN?
 Hear how this elusive particle could change our understanding of physics.
 Follow CERN's Mission Impossible team as they race against the clock to collect all they need to bring antihydrogen back to CERN's webcast headquarters.
 Scientists at CERN in Switzerland explain to the Exploratorium's San Francisco audience why preparing for antimatter experiments is like arranging a marriage.
 Making antihydrogen is no easy matter.
 Researchers at CERN show the Exploratorium's Melissa Alexander and Tom Humphrey where positrons live and how they keep them as cold as deep space.
-What is antimatter and why are scientists studying it?
-How is the world's largest particle accelerator constructed?
-The Exploratorium's Rob Semper talks about how science is done at CERN and answers questions about antimatter from the Exploratorium's Webcast audience.
-A behind-the-scenes look at how the world's only antimatter factory works, complete with live footage from CERN and a virtual reality tour of the antimatter decelerator.
-In this Webcast, Rob Semper and Ron Hipschman talk with Melissa Alexander and Thomas Humphrey, who join them virtually from Switzerland.